DCLMakerSTEAM/PlottingwithPython1/README.md

 It is as simple as that.
 Within the same conversation you can ask ChatGPT to make changes.
 For instance, try asking it:
 * Thank you for that program.
 Can you also have the program tell the user whether their number is odd or even?

-If you want a new program that does something else it is best to start a new conversation so that ChatGPT (and you) does not get confused about what you are asking for.
+If you want to work have ChatGPT write you a different program that does something else, it is best to start a new conversation so that ChatGPT (and you) do not get confused about what you are asking for.